keymanapp/keyman/docs/linux-packaging.md

   libkmfl, ibus-kmfl, keyman-config, and ibus-keyman).
 This is done by calling [scripts/jenkins.sh](https://github.com/keymanapp/keyman/blob/master/linux/scripts/jenkins.sh).
-- build job creates the binary package for each linux package on each distribution (currently xenial, bionic) and each architecture (amd64, i386)
+- build job creates the binary package for each linux package on each distribution (currently bionic, focal, and groovy) and each architecture (amd64, i386 only for bionic)
 - at the end of the build if it is not a build of a PR, the `.deb` file gets uploaded to llso (alpha packages to e.g. `bionic-experimental`, beta packages to `bionic-proposed` and packages build from the stable branch to the main section `bionic`)